morpho-org/bundler3/certora/README.md

 The Bundler3 contract enables an EOA to call different endpoint contracts onchain as well as grouping several calls in a single bundle.
 These calls may themselves reenter the Bundler3 contract.

-### Approvals

-The file [`EthereumGeneralAdapter1.sol`](../src/adapters/EthereumGeneralAdapter1.sol) is not checked since only trusted contracts are being approved in this adapter.

 ### Folders and file structure

 The [`certora/specs`](specs) folder contains these files: